bernardobruno/SQL_Basics/README.md

 SELECT * FROM Customers
 WHERE NOT Country='Germany' AND NOT Country='USA';

+###The SQL ORDER BY Keyword

+The ORDER BY keyword is used to sort the result-set in ascending or descending order.

+The ORDER BY keyword sorts the records in ascending order by default.
+To sort the records in descending order, use the DESC keyword.

+SELECT * FROM Customers
+ORDER BY Country;

+SELECT * FROM Customers
+ORDER BY Country DESC;

+###The SQL INSERT INTO Statement

+The INSERT INTO statement is used to insert new records in a table.

+INSERT INTO Customers (CustomerName, ContactName, Address, City, PostalCode, Country) VALUES ('Cardinal', 'Tom B. Erichsen', 'Skagen 21', 'Stavanger', '4006', 'Norway');

+###The SQL UPDATE Statement

+The UPDATE statement is used to modify the existing records in a table.

 --*--

 Inside a table, a column often contains many duplicate values; and sometimes you only want to list the different (distinct) values.